heroku/nibs/walkthrough.md

 ## Profile and Preferences

-- Nibs users are managed as Contacts in Salesforce.
-- If the user logged in with Facebook, Nibs gets the user's profile picture and email address from Facebook.
-If that email address is already assigned to a Contact in Salesforce, the two accounts are reconciled.
-If not, a new Contact is created in Salesforce.
 - Users can edit their profile and preferences.
-This information is saved in the user's corresponding Contact object.
+This information is saved in the Contact table in Postgres (and synchronized with the Contact object in Salesforce if you configured Salesforce integration).

 <div class="row" style="padding-top: 4px;">
 <div class="col-lg-4">